Niemietz/massimp/README.md

 ## Description

 Massimp generates an input file element and other components such as buttons and tables in order to allow users to simply choose a spreadsheet file, relates each column with their corresponding object property and finally generates a javascript object to work with.
-Massimp simplify the way users deal with a large amount of data when they need to be registered in database or something else.
+Massimp simplifies the way users deal with a large amount of data when they need to be registered in database or something else.

 ## Dependencies